 In other words, Wealthfront can legally move your money into non-insured banks without talking to you about it.
 That may be a risk that some are unwilling to make.

-Pros and cons to using Wealthfront might also be useful when considering whether or not the risks are worth taking.
+The pros and cons of using Wealthfront might also be useful when considering whether or not the risks are worth taking.

 The pros of using Wealthfront